wpmk2/notes/directives.md

 			restrict: 'E', // type of directive (E: Element, A: Attribute, C: Class, M: Comment)
 			templateUrl: 'students/dmStudentDetails.html', // optional html template
 			controller: function ($scope) {
-				// this controller has access to the $scope of it's containing element on the page.
+				// by default, this controller shares the $scope of it's containing element on the page.
-				// If look below to the html fragment, it means that we can access the $scope
+				// If you look at the html fragment listed below, this means that we share the $scope
-				// of AppController because our directive is contained within the div controlled by it.
+				// with AppController because our directive is contained within the div controlled by it.
+				// We will learn about the way scope works on directives later on.
 			}
 		}
 	});